arsam31/Route53-DNS/README.md

 See the ScreenShots for more.

 There are many record like A record, AAA record, MX record, TXT record, NS record, A alias record, CName alias record.

+## Simple Routing

+It does **not support** health checks.

+It supports one record per name.
+Each record have multipple values.
+All values are returned in a random order.
+Client chooses and use one value.
+Use simple routing when you want to route request towards **one service** such as web server